On a Nonlinear Newtonian Gravity and Charging a Black Hole: Introduction

 \section{Introduction}

-The fundamental law of gravitation discovered by Newton has withstood more than three centuries of experimental scrutiny and, at least in the weak gravity region throughout our Solar System, has provided an excellent description of gravitational phenomena.
-In terms of a field theory, Newtonian gravity is a linear theory completely described by a single scalar field variable, $\phi_N$, whose single source is mass.

-The comprehensive gravitational theory proposed by Einstein depicts gravitational phenomena as the result of a particular curvature of four-dimensional space.
-Any such curvature may result from a variety of causes, such as mass, fields, rotations of masses, etc. The complex mathematical nature of Einsteinian gravity as expressed by a system of coupled, nonlinear field equations makes obtaining any complete description of a specific curvature extremely difficult.
-The rewards of successful efforts, however, have led to some drastic differences from Newtonian gravity in cases of extremely strong gravitational fields.
-The most notable case, completely absent from Newtonian gravity, is that of gravity in the immediate vicinity of a black hole.
+Newtonian gravity is linear and completely described by a single scalar, $\phi_N$, whose only source is mass.
+Spacetime curvature as described by general relativity is nonlinear, tensorial, and originates from a variety of sources: mass, fields, angular momentum, etc.

-It was shown by Peters\cite{peters!} that extending the basic notion of the source of Newtonian gravity to include fields as source contributions results in a nonlinear field theory, but one in terms of a single scalar field variable.
-Solutions in this ``pseudo-Newtonian'' gravity representing fields in regions exterior to a highly compacted mass, $M$, are found to possess singularities which have black hole characteristics.
-It was later shown by Young\cite{young!} that if $M$ were imagined to have a net charge, $Q$, a black hole-like gravitational field would result in which the charge contributed directly and significantly to that gravitational field.
-Peters' solution bears a strong similarity to the well-known Schwarzschild solution found in Einsteinian gravity, but has the advantage of an enormous mathematical simplicity.
-Young's solution, on the other hand, contains certain features exhibited by the Reissner-Nordstrom solution of the Einstein-Maxwell equations, but again with the substantial mathematical simplicity offered by the pseudo-Newtonian formulation.
+It was shown by Peters \cite{peters!} that extending the basic notion of the source of Newtonian gravity to include fields as source contributions results in a nonlinear field theory (but still one in terms of a single scalar field variable).
+Solutions in this non-linear Newtonian gravity (NN) representing fields in regions exterior to a highly compact mass, $M$, are found to possess singularities which have analog black hole characteristics.